-An appeal is deemed to be a written correspondence to the Campus Manager stating reasons why the student believes they should not be reported, which may include but are not limited to compelling and compassionate reasons.
+An appeal is deemed to be a written correspondence to the campus General Manager stating reasons why the student believes they should not be reported, which may include but are not limited to compelling and compassionate reasons.
 Any appeal should be accompanied by documentary evidence to support any reason stated in the appeal (for example medical certificates or police reports).

 Submission of assessments is not deemed to be an appeal.
 That is, a student submitting multiple assessments, or enough assessments to get to 50% academic progress prior to the 20 day appeal period, is not an appeal.
 The student must still make a written appeal as above.
 If the 20 working days pass and the student has not lodged an appeal, the student will be reported to DET via PRISMS.

-If the student lodges an appeal and this is denied in the course of the College's internal appeals process, the student still has the right to appeal to an external appeals body (eg.

-Tu

-the International Student Ombudsman).
-The College will arrange this external appeal for

-the student at minimal, or no cost.

-If the student lodges an external appeal and this is also denied, the College will then report

-him/her to DET via PRISMS.
-When a student is reported via PRISMS, a copy of the reporting

-action will be placed on the student's file and a further copy provided to the student for

-his/her own records.

-may her own records.

-Should a student achieve unsatisfactory course completion, they may be deemed ineligible

-to progress to the next AQF level, as per the requirements of the Training Package.

-Supporting Warning Letter

-documentation Intention to Report Letter

-Intervention Extension Policy - located IEA. portal

-Complaints and Appeals Policy - located IEA portal

-Locations www.imagineeducation.com.au

-Course handbooks

-Reviewed Annually (05/06/2024)

-Version Version 4.0
+If the student lodges an appeal and this is denied in the course of the College's internal appeals process, the student still has the right to appeal to an external appeals body (eg. the International Student Ombudsman).
+The College will arrange this external appeal for the student at minimal, or no cost.
+If the student lodges an external appeal and this is also denied, the College will then report him/her to DET via PRISMS.
+When a student is reported via PRISMS, a copy of the reporting action will be placed on the student's file and a further copy provided to the student for his/her own records.
+At Risk of Non-Completion Failure to hand in assessment by the due date may result in the student being unable to complete the full qualification by the course end date.
+Students who have any outstanding assessments on their course Training Plan at the completion of each study period but are not recognised as failing to progress through the DHA Course Progress Policy will be issued with a RISK OF NON COMPLETION letter advising them they are at risk of not completing their enrolled course.
+Should a student achieve unsatisfactory course completion, they may be deemed ineligible to progress to the next AQF level, as per the requirements of the Training Package.
+Supporting Warning Letter Documentation Intention to Report Letter At Risk of non completion letter Intervention Extension Policy - located IEA. portal Complaints and Appeals Policy - located IEA portal Annually, 12/05/2022 Reviewed Version 3.7